boazsegev/facil.io/README.md

 }
 ```

-The Websockets implementation uses the `mini-crypt` library for the Base64 encoding and SHA-1 hashing that are part of the protocol's handshake.
-If you're using OpenSSL, you might want to rewrite this part and use the OpenSSL implementation (it should be faster, as it's written in assembly instead of C).
+The Websockets implementation uses the `minicrypt` library for the Base64 encoding and SHA-1 hashing that are part of the protocol's handshake.
+If you're using OpenSSL, you might want to rewrite this part and use the OpenSSL implementation (OpenSSL's implementation should be faster, as it's written in assembly instead of C and more brain-power was invested in optimizing it).

 ---

 That's it for now.
-I'm still working on these as well as on `mini-crypt` and SSL/TLS support (adding OpenSSL might be easy if you know the OpenSSL framework, but I think their API is terrible and I'm looking into alternatives).
+I'm still working on these as well as on `minicrypt` and SSL/TLS support (adding OpenSSL might be easy if you know the OpenSSL framework, but I think their API is terrible and I'm looking into alternatives).

 ## Forking, Contributing and all that Jazz